AztecProtocol/aztec-packages/docs/docs/dev_docs/wallets/writing_an_account_contract.md

 This tutorial will take you through the process of writing your own account contract in Noir, along with the Typescript glue code required for using it within a [wallet](./main.md).

-Writing your own account contract allows you to define the rules by which user transactions are authorised and paid for, as well as how user keys are managed (including key rotation and recovery).
+Writing your own account contract allows you to define the rules by which user transactions are authorized and paid for, as well as how user keys are managed (including key rotation and recovery).
 In other words, writing an account contract lets you make the most out of [account abstraction](../../concepts/foundation/accounts/main.md#what-is-account-abstraction) in the Aztec network.

 It is highly recommended that you understand how an [account](../../concepts/foundation/accounts/main.md) is defined in Aztec, as well as the differences between privacy and authentication [keys](../../concepts/foundation/accounts/keys.md).
 You will also need to know how to write a [contract in Noir](../contracts/main.md), as well as some basic [Typescript](https://www.typescriptlang.org/).